MusicDin/kubitect/docs/examples/ha-cluster.md

     width="75%">
 </div>

-Failover is achieved using a virtual router redundancy protocol (VRRP).
+To achieve failover, a virtual router redundancy protocol (VRRP) is used.
-In practice, each load balancer still has its own IP address, but the primary load balancer also serves requests on the virtual IP address, which is not bound to any network interface.
+In practice, each load balancer has its own IP address, but the primary load balancer also serves requests on the virtual IP address, which is not bound to any network interface.

-The primary load balancer periodically sends heartbeats to other load balancers (backups) to let them know it is still active.
+The primary load balancer sends periodic heartbeats to the backup load balancers to indicate that it is still active.
-If the backup load balancer does not receive a heartbeat within a certain period of time, it assumes that the primary load balancer is has failed.
+If the backup load balancer does not receive a heartbeat within a specified time period, it assumes that the primary load balancer has failed.
-The new primary load balancer is elected based on the priorities of the available load balancers.
+The new primary load balancer is then elected based on the available load balancers' priorities.
-Once the load balancer becomes primary, it starts serving requests on the same virtual IP address as the previous one.
+Once the new primary load balancer is selected, it starts serving requests on the same virtual IP address as the previous primary load balancer.
-This ensures that the requests are served through the same virtual IP address in case of a load balancer failure.

 The following code snippet shows the configuration of two load balancers and virtual IP for their failover.
+The load balancers are also configured to be deployed on different hosts for additional redundancy.

 ```yaml title="ha.yaml"
 cluster: